Expert2409/git-for-practice/README.md

-this is only for understndings git concepts
+this is only for understndings git concept

+videos
+photos